lcrawlab/SINATRA/README.md

 Sub-Image Analysis using Topological Summary Statistics.

 ## Introduction
-The Sub-Image Selection problem is to identify the regions of a collection of three dimensional objects that are most causal for predicting a given response.
+The sub-image selection problem is to identify physical regions that most explain the variation between two classes of three dimensional shapes.

-SINATRA is a pipeline for analyzing the sub image problem using topological summary statistics.
-The method can be decomposed into the following steps:
+SINATRA is a statistical pipeline for carrying out sub-image analyses using topological summary statistics.
+The algorithm follows four key steps:

-1. Represent the object in question by a collection of vectors, by topological summary statistics such as the [Smooth Euler Characteristic Transform](https://arxiv.org/abs/1611.06818).
+1. 3D shapes (represented as triangular meshes) are summarized by a collection of vectors (or curves) detailing their topology (e.g. [Smooth Euler Characteristic Transform](https://arxiv.org/abs/1611.06818)).
-2. Perform a variable selection algorithm on the transformed shape.
-3. Reconstruct the regions corresponding to the selected features from the second step.
+2. A statistical model is used to classify the shapes based on their topological summaries.
+3. After itting the model, an association measure is computed for each topological feature (e.g. centrality measures, posterior inclusion probabilities, p-values, etc.).
+4. Association measures are mapped back onto the original shapes via a reconstruction algorithm — thus, highlighting evidence of the physical (spatial) locations that best explain the variation between the two groups.

-As an application of our method, we study the problem of classifying molars of New World Monkeys by diet; using SINATRA, we identify the most important regions on these teeth for predicting the diet of these New World Monkeys.
+As an application of our method, we classify molars of New World Monkeys based on their phylogeny.
+Using SINATRA, we identify the most important regions on these teeth for predicting the diet of these New World Monkeys.
 The dataset was first curated by Doug M. Boyer.

 ## Package Requirements